Examining the Impact of Asymmetry in Lattice-Based Mechanical Metamaterials: Conclusions

 Four design features were identified in the design spaces: \textit{pivot points} and \textit{arrows} were specifically thought to influence Poisson's ratio, while \textit{spider nodes} and \textit{stacked members} were expected to influence shear stiffness.
 These features were found to be more common in asymmetric and mirror symmetric designs than in double-mirror-symmetric designs, which was expected as the double-mirror symmetric design space was thought to be less accommodating of these features than the other two types of symmetry.
 Probability distributions were then generated to determine the correlation of these features with the metamaterial property space.
-As anticipated, designs with \textit{arrows} were more likely to have a Poisson's ratio farther from zero than designs without \textit{arrows}, regardless of the type of symmetry of the design.
-Similarly, designs of any symmetry type with \textit{spider nodes} were more likely to have a larger normalized shear stiffness than designs without \textit{spider nodes}.
-All four design features were found to impact metamaterial properties as expected, with the exception of stacked members in the 5x5 asymmetric design space.

-The behavior of these four features in the asymmetric and mirror symmetric design spaces can be used to inform the identification and characterization of additional features in lattice patterns, with the goal of further differentiating the symmetric and asymmetric lattice design spaces.
-As such, this study provides a framework for leveraging asymmetry to identify novel lattice patterns with properties beyond the metamaterial property space associated with full symmetry.
+All four design features were found to impact metamaterial properties to some degree.
+Asymmetric and double-mirror symmetric designs with \textit{arrows} were more likely to have a Poisson's ratio farther from zero than designs without \textit{arrows}.
+Similarly, asymmetric and double-mirror symmetric designs with \textit{spider nodes} were more likely to have a larger normalized shear stiffness than designs without \textit{spider nodes}.
+However, mirror symmetric designs in both cases were not impacted by these two features in the manner expected.
+This unexpected result can be explained by examining the presence of multiple types of features in designs.
+These results suggest that the impact of a feature on a design is not just tied to the mere presence of that feature: it is also tied to the overlap of multiple features as well as the symmetry type of that design.
+Furthermore, asymmetry is shown to be more adept than mirror and double-mirror symmetry at accommodating multiple features that do not inadvertently influence each other's performance.
+Because asymmetry is both more versatile and more effective than either mirror or double-mirror symmetry in incorporating design features, it is thus a useful tool for designing lattice patterns to achieve unique metamaterial properties.
+As such, this study provides a framework for leveraging asymmetry to identify novel lattice patterns with properties beyond the double-mirror symmetric metamaterial property space.
+Future work could examine the impact of a less-discrete design space, as well as expand these methods to 3D lattice patterns, in order to understand how consistent the benefits of asymmetry are with broader design spaces.